 - File suit in the Circuit Court

-- Establish what you think your property is worth by comparing recorded arm length transaction sales (those sales where the buyers and sellers have no relationship to each other) of similar properties between July 1 – August 31 of the year in question.
+- Establish what you believe your property is worth by comparing recorded arm length transaction sales (those sales where the buyers and sellers have no relationship to each other) of similar properties between September 1, 2019 – August 31, 2020 of the year in question.

 - Show that similar properties have inequitable values.

-- Submit all supporting evidence to the board by April 15, 2014.
+- Submit all supporting evidence to the board by April 15, 2021.
+If April 15th falls on a weekend, the deadline for filing an application is the next business day.

 - Appeal Application Forms